matthew00121/final_project/README.md

 4. From 2012 to 2022, which counties had the highest number of white enrollees?
 How many counties had zero white enrollees?  <br/>
 5. From 2012 to 2022, what was the average number of international applicants per each county?
 Only include the counties that had an average of seven or more international applicants. _Round to the nearest hundredths place._  <br/>
 6. Which school had the highest number of total applicants, and in which year did this occur?
 What was the average number of total applicants across all schools from 2012 to 2022? _Round to the nearest hundredths place._  <br/>
-7. In 2018, what were the top counties with the highest number of total African American applicants, admits, and enrollees? <br/>
+7. In 2018, what were the top counties with the highest number of total African American applicants, admits and enrollees? <br/>

 ### Key Assumptions
 *  The schools listed are all public high schools in California, including charter schools. <br/>